 - (a) Termination or separation from employment or appointment.
 Separation from employment or appointment includes any involuntary termination, resignation, or retirement. - 1.
-A POST affidavit-of-separation form shall be executed and maintained by the [Department/Office] and submitted to POST as required by Penal Code § 13510.9 and 11 CCR 1003. - (b) Events that could affect an officer's POST certification, such as:
+A POST affidavit-of-separation form shall be executed and maintained by the [Department/Office] and submitted to POST as required by Penal Code § 13510.9 and 11 CCR 1003.

-- 1. Complaints, charges, or allegations of serious misconduct (as defined by Penal Code § 13510.8). - 2.
-Findings of civilian review boards. - 3.
-Final dispositions of any investigations. - 4.
-Civil judgments or court findings based on conduct, or settlement of a civil claim against an officer or the Town of Ross Police Department based on allegations of conduct by an officer.
+- (b) Events that could affect an officer's POST certification, such as: - 1.
+Complaints, charges, or allegations of misconduct - 2.
+Findings of civilian review boards - 3.
+Final dispositions of any investigations - 4.
+Civil judgments or court findings based on conduct, or settlement of a civil claim against an officer or the Town of Ross Police Department based on allegations of conduct by an officer

-The Chief of Police or the authorized designee shall be responsible for providing POST access to or duplication of investigation documentation (e.g., physical or documentary evidence, witness statements, analysis, conclusions) within the applicable timeframe provided in Penal Code § 13510.9.
+The Chief of Police or the authorized designee shall be responsible for providing POST access to or duplication of investigation documentation (e.g., physical or documentary evidence, witness statements, analysis, conclusions) for up to two years after reporting of the disposition of an investigation (Penal Code § 13510.9).